rust-cli/book/src/tutorial/packaging.md

 and by default statically links all dependencies.
 When you run `cargo build`
-on your project that contains a binary called `grrs`, you'll end up with a single binary file called `grrs`, that has no (or only very few) external dependencies.
+on your project that contains a binary called `grrs`, you'll end up with a binary file called `grrs`.
+Try it out:
+Using `cargo build`, it'll be `target/debug/grrs`, and when you run `cargo build --release`, it'll be `target/release/grrs`.
+Unless you use crates
+that explicitly need external libraries to be installed on the target system (like using the system's version of OpenSSL), this binary will only depend on common system libraries.
 That means,
 you take that one file
-and send it to people running the same operating system as you, and they'll be able to run it.
+send it to people running the same operating system as you, and they'll be able to run it.

-This is very powerful!
+This is already very powerful!
-It also works around two of the downsides we just saw for `cargo install`:
+It works around two of the downsides we just saw for `cargo install`:
 There is no need to have Rust installed on the user's machine, and instead of it taking a minute to compile, they can instantly run the binary.

-As we've seen,
+So, as we've seen,
 `cargo build` _already_ builds binaries for us.
 The only issue is,
 those are not guaranteed to work on all platforms.